 |deny_watch_object||Denies the ability to watch or stop watching an individual object.|

-Note: You can make the SentryOne Client Read-only for a user by selecting all of the roles that end in _update.
+Note: On an older version without allow_readonly, you can make the SentryOne client read-only for a user by selecting all of the roles that end in _update.

 An Example of Role Based Security